mdefrance/AutoCarver/README.md

 `Discretizer` is the combination of `QuantitativeDiscretizer` and `QuantitativeDiscretizer`.

 Following parameters must be set for `Discretizer`:
-- `quantitative_features`, list of column names of quantitative data to discretize
+- `quanti_features`, list of column names of quantitative data to discretize
-- `quantitative_features`, list of column names of qualitative and qualitative ordinal data to discretize
+- `quanli_features`, list of column names of qualitative and qualitative ordinal data to discretize
 - `min_freq`, should be set from 0.01 (preciser, decreased stability) to 0.05 (faster, increased stability).
   - *For qualitative data:*  Minimal frequency of a modality, less frequent modalities are grouped in the `default_value='__OTHER__'` modality.
 Values are ordered based on `y_train` bucket mean.
   - *For qualitative ordinal data:* Less frequent modalities are grouped to the closest modality  (smallest frequency or closest target rate), between the superior and inferior values (specified in the `values_orders` dictionnary).